 To understand what tail coverage is, it helps to first understand what standard claims-made insurance policies cover when it comes to an alleged medical error that forms the basis of a medical malpractice lawsuit.

 A claims-made policy protects the health care professional or facility from claims based on an incident that occurred and was reported while the policy was in effect.
 This is the typical medical malpractice claim/coverage scenario.

 In contrast to a standard policy, tail coverage provides protection for medical malpractice claims that are reported after the provider's policy expired or was cancelled.

 Let's look at an example of how tail coverage works.
-Let's say Doctor A's insurance policy is in effect from January 1, 2010 through December 31, 2020.
+Let's say Doctor A's insurance policy is in effect from January 1, 2015 through December 31, 2025.

-That's because even if Patient B's lawsuit is successful and he or she receives a significant medical malpractice damages award from the court, collecting a judgment against an individual doctor is going to be a lot harder than collecting from an insurance company.
+That's because even if Patient B's lawsuit is successful and they receive a significant medical malpractice damages award from the court, collecting a judgment against an individual doctor is going to be a lot harder than collecting from an insurance company.